klecknerlab/ad_sync/README.md

 		- `1`: "Or" mode.
 Channels 0-7 are logical "or"ed with channels 8-15.
 8-15 have the normal output.
 (Can be used to superimpose triggered and non-triggered signals.)
 * `SYNC ADDR [addr] [count]⏎`: Change the start address and number of data points for a period of the sync output.
 * `SYNC ADDR⏎`: Returns the current sync mode (`SYNC CYCLE [addr] [count]⏎`)
-* `SYNC RATE [samples/s]⏎`:
+* `SYNC RATE [rate Hz] [rate mHz (optional)]⏎`:
-    - Change the synchronous output rate, specified in Hz.
+    - Change the synchronous output rate, specified in Hz, with any optional millihertz addition.  (i.e. 100.5 Hz would be specified as `SYNC RATE 100 005⏎` or `SYNC RATE 100 5⏎`.)
 Valid values are from 30 to 700000.
     - Replies with `SYNC RATE = [samples/s] Hz⏎`.
 Note that [samples/s] will here be floating point, and reflects the actual frequency as set by the device (will likely be *slightly* different than the requested value)
     - Accuracy/precision is ~10 PPM, as determined by main clock accuracy.
 * `ANA[0/1] SCALE [scale] [offset]⏎`: